 - Belladonna : for people who are hypersensitive to touch, have sudden attacks of pain that come and go, and have a high fever

 - Arsenicum album : for people with a swollen abdomen, unquenchable thirst, extreme chills, and symptoms that worsen at night

 - Sepsis : an infection throughout the blood and body that can cause shock, multiple organ failure, and death

 - Abnormal clotting of the blood: often due to widespread infection

 - Scar tissue in the peritoneum

 The prognosis for peritonitis depends on the type of the condition.
-The outlook for people with secondary peritonitis tends to be poor, especially among the elderly, people with weakened immune systems, and those who have had symptoms for longer than 48 hours before treatment.
+The outlook for people with secondary peritonitis tends to be poor, especially among:

 The long-term outlook for people with primary peritonitis due to liver disease also tends to be poor.
 However, the prognosis for primary peritonitis among children is usually very good after treatment with antibiotics.

 Bell DR, Gochenaur K. Direct vasoactive and vasoprotective properties of anthocyanin-rich extracts.
 J Appl Physiol .
 2006;100(4):1164-70.

 Bennett: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases .
 8th ed.
 Philadelphia, PA: Elsevier Saunders.
 2014.